-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 load function.
 The

-load function can run both on the client and on the server side and in both cases will be executed before the component renders.
-This is why we have to place it inside a
++page.js can run both on the client and on the server, and in both cases will be executed before the component renders.

-load receives an object with property
+load receives an object with a

-fetch that we can use to fetch data.
+fetch property that we can use to fetch data.
 It behaves identically to the native

 fetch API.
 In this example, we use our new endpoint